noodldocs/noodldocs.github.io/2.4/modules/mapbox/guides/using-markers/README.md

 </div>

 ## Markers
 Markers are used to mark points in the map.
-They can be anywhere on the map and can have different colors.
+They can be anywhere on the map.

 <div class="ndl-image-with-background s">